-These notes expand on the basic course in machine learning, primarily by revisiting and extending each of the concepts and by introducing a key concept not yet covered: data representation.
+These notes expand on these basics from ML I, primarily by revisiting and extending each of the concepts and by introducing a key concept not yet covered: data representation.
 You will see more complex distributions and maximum likelihood applied to those distributions (e.g., mixture models and expectation-maximization).
 With these more complex distributions, it becomes more sensible to discuss generative models, not just predictors; this course will cover both more, as opposed to the basics which focused primarily on prediction.
 You will also see more advanced ways to learn nonlinear predictors, beyond simply using polynomial features, including neural networks and kernel (similarity) features.
 You will see other regularization approaches and more advanced optimization strategies (e.g., proximal methods for l_1 regularization).
-We will revisit generalization, now with some basic theoretical analysis tools.
-We will cover Bayesian methods, for more general distributions.
+We will cover Bayesian methods and uncertainty estimation generalization for a broader class of models.